Hebbinkpro/MagicCrates/README.md

 - No Chest menu, but a beautiful animation instead when you open a crate
 - You can create infinity custom crate types
 - Add infinity items to your crate type with custom names, enchantments and lores
+- Add infinity commands that execute when a crate is opend
 - Open crates with keys

 ## Commands